About Me

 I am a LSSTC Catalyst Fellow at Rutgers University.
 I work on applying AI methods to cautsic maps of quasar lensing events to extract useful represntations of these maps and connect them to the underlying lensing parameters.
 My research is designed to help model microlesning variability of lensed quasars in the era of the Rubin Observatory's Legacy Survey of Space and Time (LSST).

 I received my PhD in Physics from Lehigh Univeristy under supervision of Professor Joshua Pepper in August 2020.
 After that, I was a postdoctoral researcher at university of Delaware working with Professor Federica Bianco for two years.
 I develop algorithms to extract features from the microlensing light curves and use the features to detect, classify and characterize the events in a fast and efficient way.
-As part of my postdoctoral research, I focused on analyzing light curves of supernovae, creating data-driven templates for subclasses of stripped-envelope supernovae to help classify stellar explosions photometrically and identify unusual photometric behavior.
+As part of my previous postdoctoral research, I focused on analyzing light curves of supernovae, creating data-driven templates for subclasses of stripped-envelope supernovae to help classify stellar explosions photometrically and identify unusual photometric behavior.

 Education: